verdikaf/UT-TRS/README.md

 - Create, edit, delete tasks
 - Reminder offsets: 3 days, 1 day, or 3 hours before deadline
 - One-time or weekly recurring reminders
+- Weekly recurring can be bounded by an `endDate` (required for weekly)
 - WhatsApp delivery via Fonnte API
 - Scheduling with Agenda.js backed by MongoDB